-Imagine you’re at a party, looking sharp as hell, chatting with friends, and enjoying your cocktail.
+Imagine you’re hosting a small party, looking sharp as hell, chatting with friends, and enjoying your cocktail.

 Out of the blue, your buddy taps you on the shoulder.
 You turn around and see an empty glass in his hand.
 Before opening his mouth, you already know what he’s going to say.